Copywrite Now

 The real damage is what you are not doing while you are writing.

 You are not building the campaign that could bring in 50 new leads next month.
 You are not cleaning up the funnel that leaks half your traffic before they ever convert.
-You are not nurturing the relationships that turn into referrals.
+For B2C businesses, you are not getting product descriptions live in time for the season.
+For B2B companies, you are not developing the thought leadership content that builds pipeline.

 You are writing a blog post.